 B1.
 Guidelines for Eligibility

 This grant targets researchers and innovators from Makerere University.
-This includes Makerere University appointed academic staff (Assistant Lecturers, Lecturers, Senior Lecturers, Associate Professors and Professors) and research staff (research fellows and senior research fellows) who hold a valid and current appointment specifically issued by the Directorate of Human Resources of Makerere University.
-Academic staff from all Colleges of Makerere University are eligible to apply as well as senior staff from the following administrative units (Library, Gender Mainstreaming, Guidance and Counselling, Quality Assurance, Planning, and the Directorate of Research and Graduate Training).
+This includes Makerere University appointed academic staff (Assistant Lecturers, Lecturers, Senior Lecturers, Associate Professors and Professors) and research staff (research fellows and senior research fellows) who hold a valid and current appointment issued by the Directorate of Human Resources of Makerere University.
+Academic staff from all Colleges of Makerere University are eligible to apply as well as senior staff from the following administrative units: Library, Gender Mainstreaming, Guidance and Counselling, Quality Assurance, Planning, and the Directorate of Research and Graduate Training.
 Individual researchers or research teams will be required to have a letter of support from the Head of the academic unit under which the lead researcher is tenured.
 Researchers from other institutions of higher learning are not eligible to apply as principal investigators nor co-PI.
-However, researchers from other HEIs can be included as co-investigators or resource persons.
+However, RIF encourages the inclusion of researchers from other HEIs as co-investigators or resource persons.
 Students may not apply as PIs but may also be part of a research team whose PI is an academic staff of Makerere.
-Collaborations with research personnel with a minimum of a master’s degree from government agencies, civil society organizations, independent research institutions, business and industry is encouraged.
+Collaborations with researchers from government agencies, civil society organizations, independent research institutions, business and industry is encouraged.
 To be eligible for funding, a research team should meet the following criteria: